LazaUK/AOAI-EntraIDAuth-SDKv1/README.md

 ``` JSON
 The Atlantic Puffin, also known as the "sea parrot," is a charming seabird notable for its colorful beak and matching orange legs.
 These compact birds are excellent swimmers, using their wings to 'fly' underwater while hunting for fish.
 Puffins are social creatures, nesting in large colonies on cliffs and spending most of their lives at sea, only coming to land to breed.
 ```
+>**Credits**: Thank you to Mick Vleeshouwer for his suggestion on the use of Managed Identities and sharing [notebook details with the earlier API implementation](https://github.com/iMicknl/connect-AML-to-Azure-OpenAI/tree/main/notebooks).

 ## Scenario 4a: Specifics of using Managed Identity with Azure Kubernetes Services (AKS)
 If your application runs on AKS and requires the use of a managed identitiy, then you need to perform some additional configuration steps as described [here](https://learn.microsoft.com/en-us/azure/aks/open-ai-secure-access-quickstart):